 January 26, 2016-Tergar Monastery, Bodhgaya, Bihar, India

 Today the shrine in the main hall at Tergar Monastery was again transformed, this time for three days (January 26–28) of practicing the Karma Pakshi Guru Yoga in the morning and in the afternoon, the offering ritual to the Five Tseringma (Long Life Sisters).
 In the new setting, which the Karmapa had arranged the night before, two shrines filled the central space of the shrine stage.
 On the right was a long, embroidered thangka of Karma Pakshi, flanked in brilliant white scarves, which brought alive the rich colors in the image of this Second Karmapa along with his yidam deity and main disciples.
 Two large tormas (offering sculptures) were set beneath it, and the lower one had a skull cup and butter lamps on either side.
-The final row held beautifully embossed gold and silver offering bowls, Read the rest of this article
+The final row held beautifully embossed gold and silver offering bowls, their generous size filled with the traditional substances.

 On the left was displayed a lovely thangka of Tseringma, painted in the spacious style of the Karmapa’s Encampment with an unusual, dynamic and flowing line for the images.
 In front of this tall image was a torma painted in light turquoise with mountains, flowers, and floating clouds to evoke the place where Tseringma stays.
 On either side of this were skull cups and rows of butter lamps while below, another row of the traditional offerings completed the picture.

 In between the two thangkas and set on the main floor was the Karmapa’s golden throne.
 On the ornately carved table on his right resided a large statue of a radiant Milarepa, his right hand resting on his knee and the left holding a skull cup filled with nectar.
 Next to him was a tall long life arrow with the ribbons of the five colors of the elements and of the five Tseringma as well.